-Infused with dried Chiles de árbol, this spicy vodka is perfect for a Bloody Mary!
+Infused for about a week with dried Chiles de árbol, this super spicy vodka is perfect boozy base for a nice Sunday Bloody Mary!

 I feel like it’s time to elevate my cocktail game.
 I’ve been slacking on my booze, which is strange because, by all accounts, I ought to be barrel deep in vodka.
 Just swimming in tequila.
 Gargling rum after my post-meal tooth brushing.
 Yet I’m not.
 I’m taking the hits of the universe stone-cold sober.

 I’m so sober.

 Let’s imbibe a little.
 We’re not getting drunk.

 Just a little tipsy.